Release Date: XXXXX;

 In support of improving patient care, this activity has been planned and implemented by AKH Inc., Advancing Knowledge in Healthcare and Tarsus Cardio dba LiVDerm.
 AKH Inc., Advancing Knowledge in Healthcare is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-AKH Inc., Advancing Knowledge in Healthcare designates this live activity for a maximum of 4.75 AMA PRA Category 1 Credit(s)™.
+AKH Inc., Advancing Knowledge in Healthcare designates this enduring material activity for a maximum of 4.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 4.75 ANCC contact hours

-This activity is supported by an educational grant from Incyte Corporation.
+This activity is supported by educational grants from Galderma Laboratories, L.P. and Incyte Corporation.

 It is the policy of AKH Inc. to ensure independence, balance, objectivity, scientific rigor, and integrity in all of its continuing education activities.
 The author must disclose to the participants any significant relationships with ineligible companies whose products or devices may be mentioned in the activity or with the commercial supporter of this continuing education activity.
 Identified conflicts of interest are mitigated by AKH prior to accreditation of the activity.
 AKH planners and reviewers have no relevant financial relationships to disclose.